-As a former startup entrepreneur, Andy empathizes with the myriad challenges founders face each day.
-In 2006 he co-founded Huddle, a London-headquartered enterprise collaboration platform, which became one of Europe’s most awarded and well-known technology startups, raising more than $80M in venture funding before its acquisition in 2017.
+As a former startup entrepreneur, Andy empathizes with the myriad challenges founders face.
+In 2006 he co-founded Huddle, a London-headquartered enterprise collaboration platform, which became one of Europe’s most awarded and well-known enterprise technology startups, raising more than $80 million in venture funding before its acquisition in 2017.
 Over the years, Andy led technology, product, marketing, and strategy, and oversaw the company’s US expansion.

 Prior to joining Uncork in 2015, Andy was an active angel investor.
-Among the 40+ startups in which he invested are business software platforms such as Intercom, Pipedrive (acquired by Vista Equity Partners for $1.5B), Tray.io, Bugsnag, Apiary (acquired by Oracle), and Buffer, as well as consumer products including Secret Escapes, Calm, and Postmates, where he was one of each company’s very first investors.
+Among the 40+ startups in which he invested are business software platforms Intercom and Pipedrive (acquired by Vista Equity Partners for $1.5 billion), as well as consumer products such as Calm and Postmates (acquired by Uber for $2.65 billion), where he was one of each company’s very first investors.

 Born and raised in the UK, Andy holds a BA with honors in Economics from the University of Sheffield, a global top 100 university nestled in Yorkshire’s stunning Peak District.
 In 2010, he moved from London to San Francisco, where he has set down roots and is building a family.

 She gets a thrill from discovering the most efficient way to get from A to B, but her most treasured role at Uncork is fostering relationships.
-Ashley loves bringing people together, as seen by the passion she brings to planning our quarterly cocktail hours, partner-hosted dinners, the annual summer party and the Uncork Capital Summit — a 2-day event in which founders of Uncork companies come together to exchange ideas and learn from one another.
+Ashley loves bringing people together, as seen by the passion she brings to planning our quarterly cocktail hours, partner-hosted dinners, the annual summer party, and the Uncork Capital Summit — a 2-day event in which founders of Uncork companies come together to exchange ideas and learn from one another.

-Prior to joining Uncork, Ashley spent more than a dozen years in the finance industry.
+Prior to joining SoftTech, Ashley spent more than a dozen years in the finance industry.
 She was a marketing director and registered insurance and securities assistant at Rosenbaum Financial in Portland Oregon.
 Previously she was a licensed broker at Morgan Stanley, where she managed accounts for two vice presidents and was a client relationship manager.
 She started her career at Smith Barney, where she conducted due diligence on mutual funds and became a specialist in client relations, running marketing campaigns, and special events for elite clients.

 Ashley graduated from the University of Oregon with a BS in business administration/marketing.